 Peter Gresham recalls Prices.
-I have moderated Peter’s candid recollections bearing in mind the difficulties which friendsreunited experienced concerning former staff:
+Peter’s candid recollections have been moderated bearing in mind the difficulties which friendsreunited experienced concerning former staff:

 I discovered the SOP website only recently, but was fascinated by David Wybrow’s reminiscences.
 I have a vague memory of him as a tall, rather awkward lad – and, as he says, a bit hairy (though not as hairy as `Spud’ Tanner) who marched in the CCF with at least two left feet.